elfrances/mkshiz/README.md

 ## Building the tool

 To build the **mkshiz** binary all you need to do is run 'make' at the top-level directory.
 The tool is known to build warning and error free under Ubuntu, macOS, and Cygwin.
-As it is written entirely in C and only uses the standard math library, it should be easy to port to other platforms.
+As it is written entirely in C and only uses the standard math library and the GNU readline library, it should be easy to port to other platforms.

 ```
 $ make